Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Hopf bifurcations at nontrivial equilibria

 We remark that the Hopf bifurcations at both $P_1$ and $P_2$ consistently remain subcritical across the parameter ranges considered.
 This implies that the resulting limit cycles are unstable, leading to transient oscillatory behavior rather than sustained periodic dynamics near these equilibria.

+In parameter regimes where stable and unstable limit cycles coexist, this structure admits a clear physical interpretation.
+The coexistence reflects a regime of \textit{bistability} between different long-term climate states.
+The stable cycle represents a self-sustained glacial--interglacial oscillation, while the unstable one acts as a separatrix delimiting its basin of attraction.
+Consequently, small changes in atmospheric CO$_2$ or ice volume may shift the system between a steady climate state and a regime of recurring glacial cycles.
+This bistable structure provides a natural mechanism for abrupt transitions between climate states, as small parameter variations may induce rapid shifts between steady regimes and sustained oscillatory behavior.

 Figure~\ref{centro_org1} illustrates the bifurcation structure of system~\eqref{MSNcero} in the ($p, r$) parameter plane for $s = 1$.
 The solid blue curve $e_0$ marks the set of parameter values where the equilibrium at the origin $P_0$ undergoes a Hopf bifurcation.
-As parameters vary along $e_0$, the criticality of the bifurcation changes from subcritical to supercritical at a point known as the Bautin bifurcation (BP), or generalized Hopf bifurcation \cite{Kuznetsov}.
-The continuation of this point in parameter space is traced by the brown solid curve.
-The stability regions of the equilibria $P_0$, $P_1$, and $P_2$ are also sketched.
-The origin $P_0$ is linearly stable within the region enclosed by the diagonal $r = p$, the curve $e_0$, and the $p$-axis.
+As parameters vary along $e_0$, the criticality of the bifurcation changes from subcritical to supercritical at a point known as the generalized Hopf bifurcation (GH), also known as Bautin bifurcation \cite{Kuznetsov2023}.
+The stability regions of the equilibria $P_0$, $P_1$, and $P_2$ are described as follows: the origin $P_0$ is linearly stable within the region enclosed by the diagonal $r = p$, the curve $e_0$, and the $p$-axis.
 The equilibrium $P_1$ is stable in the region bounded by the diagonal, the green curve $e_2$, and the $r$-axis, losing stability through a subcritical Hopf bifurcation along $e_2$.
-Likewise, the equilibrium $P_2$ remains stable within the region enclosed by the red curve $e_1$ and a dashed line, and also loses stability via a subcritical Hopf bifurcation along $e_1$.
+Likewise, the equilibrium $P_2$ remains stable within the region enclosed by the red curve $e_1$ and the black dashed curve.
+The purple dashed curve corresponds to a saddle-node bifurcation, where the equilibria $P_1$ and $P_2$ coalesce, while the black dashed curve represents parameter values for which the equilibrium $P_2$ collides with the origin $P_0$.
+The brown curve corresponds to the limit point of cycles (LPC) bifurcation, that is, the fold of periodic orbits emerging from the generalized Hopf point where $l_1=0$.
+This curve marks the boundary between parameter regions with one and two coexisting limit cycles, completing the classical generalized Hopf bifurcation scenario.
+In this sense, the LPC is the global continuation of the generalized Hopf (GH) point in the $(p,r)$-plane.

-In order to numerically observe the limit cycles emanating from the Bautin point, we performed a numerical exploration along the Hopf bifurcation curve $e_0$, that is, for $r = 1$ and fixed $s$, while varying $p$.
+In order to numerically observe the limit cycles emanating from the generalized Hopf point, we performed a numerical exploration along the Hopf bifurcation curve $e_0$, that is, for $r = 1$ and fixed $s$, while varying $p$.
 This analysis enabled us to detect and characterize the emergence of limit cycles in the system.
 The resulting phase portraits, shown in Figure~\ref{fig-zoo1}, illustrate the qualitative dynamics near the bifurcation curve.

 Before proceeding further, we recall that, in general, the existence of a homoclinic orbit implies the presence of oscillatory dynamics near the associated saddle point, due to the interaction between its stable and unstable manifolds \cite{Guckenheimer}.
 To illustrate this behavior in system \eqref{MSNcero}, we fixed representative parameter values and computed homoclinic trajectories using {\em Mathematica}.
 The computation involves matching the unstable manifold of one equilibrium point with the stable manifold of another to reconstruct the full homoclinic loop.
 The resulting homoclinic orbits are displayed in Figures~\ref{homp0}, \ref{homp2}, and \ref{homp1p2}.